melissa0191/-Gourmet-Guidebook--project/README.md

 ## Phase and Cohort: Flask Phase 5 SE111323

 ## App description:Recipe Manager is a web application designed to help users manage their recipes.
-Users can create, read, update, and delete recipes, as well as categorize them, search for recipes based on ingredients or categories, and rate recipes.

 ## CRUD User Story